tiger-server/tiger/docs/plugin.md

 `http` plugin allows you runs on a specific http path on Tiger server. `http` plugin is stateful and provide both a HTTP request and a response object as message to the module.

+Configure the listening socket via `tiger.config.http` or `TIGER_HTTP_HOST`/`TIGER_HTTP_PORT`.
+Defaults are `0.0.0.0:9527`, which means you can run several Tiger instances on the same machine by pointing each one at a different port.

 #### Attributes

 | Attributes    	| Value           	|